OmarAkbarSraban/SQL-Yelp-Dataset-Project/README.md

 - `README.md`: This readme file.
 - `Assignment_Instructions.txt`: Detailed instructions for the assignment.
-- `Completed_Solution.txt`: A text file containing the completed assignment with all SQL queries and results.
+- `Completed_Solution_SQL_Yelp_Dataset.txt`: A text file containing the completed assignment with all SQL queries and results.

 ## Part 1: Yelp Dataset Profiling and Understanding